Frequently Asked Questions (FAQs)

 I received a letter that says I haven't met Satisfactory Academic Progress.
 What should I do?

-If you have been notified by our office that you are not making satisfactory academic progress and you feel that there are extenuating circumstances that you wish us to consider, you may file an appeal with the office of Student Financial Services.
+If you have been notified by our office that you are not making satisfactory academic progress and you feel that there are extenuating circumstances that you wish us to consider, you may file an appeal with the office of Student Financial Aid.
 Your explanation will be reviewed and you will be notified as to whether you will be given a conditional exception to these standards.

 More Information on Satisfactory Academic Progress